 I am slightly embarrassed to admit that over the last few years of gutting and remodeling our home, I spent far too much of that time thinking that through building a newer, prettier home from the ugly shell we started with, that I was creating happiness.

-With each shiny new fixture, new white cabinet, shiny new piece of tile floor, and transformation of each room from drab to fab, I thought that I was making happy for myself and my family.
+With each shiny new fixture, new white cabinet, a shiny new piece of tile floor, and transformation of each room from drab to fab, I thought that I was making happy for myself and my family.
 The truth is that no matter what the walls, floors, cabinets, or fixtures are made of, they aren’t what was making our family happy.

 What makes a home happy is the people that are in it, the attitudes we come in the door with, and the simpler things that we can do to the space we call home each time we’re in it that don’t cost a thing.